 Every SaaS business, regardless of its maturity or the industry it’s in, can benefit from offering product integrations.

 The question isn’t whether you should build integrations with your product—it’s how you build them.
-To that end, product managers are often faced with two options: build native integrations or embed integrations.
+To that end, product managers are often faced with two options: build native integrations, or buy and embed third-party integrations.

 How to tackle your integration backlog